lucas-a-meyer/lucas-a-meyer.github.io/_posts/2021-04-15-flunking-a-sql-interview-with-20-years-of-practice.md

 ---
 layout: post
-title: Flunking a SQL interview with 20+ years of practice
+title: "Flunking a SQL interview with 20+ years of practice"
 date: 2021-04-15 12:00 -0400
 categories: career, interviews
 ---